tazlambert/soa-modernization/tutorials/setup.wko.md

 10.0.10.15   Ready    node    3m4s    v1.15.7
 10.0.10.16   Ready    node    3m10s   v1.15.7
 ```
 The certificate cannot be conveniently changed after installation of the operator.
-The script creates the secret in the weblogic-operator namespace with the self-signed certificate and private key.
+The script creates the secret in the weblogic-operator opns namespace with the self-signed certificate and private key.

     ./generate-external-rest-identity.sh DNS:localhost,IP:127.0.0.1,IP:129.146.196.139,IP:147.154.103.105,IP:10.0.10.15,IP:10.0.10.16 -n opns > selfsignedcert.yaml